Colonial goods

-In economics, colonial goods are goods imported from European colonies, in particular coffee, tea, spices, rice, sugar, cocoa and chocolate, and tobacco.
+In economics, colonial goods are goods exported from colonies to other regions.

+Typical colonial goods include coffee, tea, spices, rice, sugar, cocoa and chocolate, and tobacco.

+The introduction of colonial goods can revolutionise consumer habits.

 At a time when food and agriculture represented a relatively large proportion of overall economic activity, economic statistics often divided traded goods between "colonial goods", "domestic (agricultural and extractive sectors) production" and "manufactured (secondary sector) production".